License-Exempt Consumer Product Uses of Radioactive Material

 On this page:

-Consumer products containing byproduct material that are used by the general public are exempted from licensing requirements only if the Commission determines that the products or types of uses do not constitute an unreasonable risk to the common defense or security or to public health and safety and the environment.
+Consumer products containing byproduct material and source material that are used by the general public are exempted from licensing requirements only if the Commission determines that the products or types of uses do not constitute an unreasonable risk to the common defense or security or to public health and safety and the environment.
 Radiation safety features are built into the sealed source or device or the amount of radioactive material that can initially be distributed in such a device is restricted.
-The Rules of General Applicability to Domestic Licensing of Byproduct Material ( 10 CFR Part 30 ) exempts members of the public from the requirements for an NRC license when they receive, possess, use, transfer, own, or acquire byproduct material in products such as silicon chips, electron tubes, check sources, gunsights, and smoke detectors.
-NRC applies its regulatory control on the transfer of these products, placing specific requirements on distributions, as defined in Subpart A, 10 CFR Part 32.
+The Rules of General Applicability to Domestic Licensing of Byproduct Material (10 CFR Part 30 ) exempt members of the public from the requirements for an NRC license when they receive, possess, use, transfer, own, or acquire byproduct material in products such as silicon chips, electron tubes, check sources, gunsights, and smoke detectors.
+NRC applies regulatory control to the transfer of these products, placing specific requirements on distributions, as specified in Subpart A, 10 CFR Part 32.
 The regulations in 10 CFR 40.13(c) exempt members of the public from the requirements for an NRC license when they receive, possess, use, or transfer source material in products such as incandescent gas mantles, vacuum tubes, welding rods, and electric lamps.
 NRC applies regulatory control to the transfer of these products, placing specific requirements on distributions, as specified in 10 CFR 40.52, and 40.53.

-Generally, distribution of byproduct material to persons exempt from regulatory authority (the general public) can only be made by persons who have a specific license from the Commission authorizing the distribution of their products to persons exempt from the requirements for an NRC license.
-Manufacturers and distributors of these products must be licensed in order to initially transfer or distribute them to persons exempt from licensing.
+Generally, distribution of byproduct material and source material to persons exempt from regulatory authority (i.e., the general public) can only be made by persons who have a specific license from the Commission authorizing the distribution of their products to persons exempt from the requirements for an NRC license.
+Manufacturers and distributors of these products must be licensed in order to initially transfer or distribute such items to persons exempt from licensing.
 The licensed distributor is required to satisfy the Commission that all products are manufactured, tested, and distributed in accordance with the regulations and specifications provided in its license application.
 These specific licenses are issued by the Commission and are referred to as "exempt distribution" or "E" licenses.

 Exempt Concentration Use (10 CFR 30.14)

-The use of nuclear material to provide a desired effect, such as the coloration of gemstones or altering electrical properties in silicon chips or wafers may result in residual byproduct material in the final product.
-The use of byproduct material for testing purposes, such as tracer flow studies in a refinery, may result in residual byproduct material in the final product.
-When the product is released to the public by an NRC licensee, it must not contain residual byproduct material above exempt concentration limits found in 10 CFR 30.70, Schedule A.
+The use of radiation to provide a desired effect, such as the coloration of gemstones or to change the electrical properties of silicon chips or wafers may result in residual byproduct material in the final product.
+The use of byproduct material for testing purposes, such as in tracer flow studies in a refinery, may introduce radioactive material into materials such as oil and gas.
+When these products and materials are released to the public by an NRC licensee, they may not contain residual byproduct material above the exempt concentration limits found in 10 CFR 30.70, Schedule A.